OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Disconnect-PSSession.md

 ### System.Management.Automation.Runspaces.PSSession

-You can pipe a session to `Disconnect-PSSession`.
+You can pipe a session to this cmdlet.

 ## OUTPUTS

 ### System.Management.Automation.Runspaces.PSSession

-`Disconnect-PSSession` returns an object that represents the session that it disconnected.
+This cmdlet returns an object representing the session that it disconnected.

 ## NOTES

+PowerShell includes the following aliases for `Disconnect-PSSession`:

+- Windows:
+  - `dnsn`

+This cmdlet is only available on Windows platforms.

 - The `Disconnect-PSSession` cmdlet works only when the local and remote computers are running PowerShell 3.0 or later.